Tag

 Soaking In Syrup

-There are two options for allowing the syrup to soak into the orange cake and either option will work fine.
-Just note that both options require that the syrup is at room temperature.
+There are two ways to allow the syrup to soak into the orange cake, and either option will work fine.
+Just note that both options require that the syrup be at room temperature.

 Option 1